clingen-data-model/cgwi-php/README.md

 packages, so it's possible to run both from the same image (although typically in different containers).
 By default (defined in `/etc/nginx/conf.d/default.conf`), nginx will look to `app:9000` as the upstream for PHP-FPM.
-You might need to change that (e.g., to a socket) if nginx and the app are run in the same host/pod.
+You might need to change that (e.g., to a socket) if nginx and the app are run in the same host/pod, or if you are in a namespace with more than one fpm backend (like a dev and prod).
+The easiest way to do this is probably by overlay on `_upstream-fpm.conf`

-If you're running using docker-compose or kubernetes, you can use an entrypoint like `php-fpm${PHP_VERSION} -F -O` to run the php-fpm pool and one like `/usr/bin/nginx -g "daemon: off;"` run the nginx process.
+If you're running using docker-compose or kubernetes, you can use an entrypoint like `php-fpm${PHP_VERSION} -F -O` to run the php-fpm pool and one like `/usr/sbin/nginx -g "daemon off;"` run the nginx process.